jmoenig/Snap/DEVLOG.md

     * updated LISP syntax documentation for script parameters
 * **Translation Updates:**
     * German

+### 2024-09-16
+* lists: preserve the order of items when using lists as dictionaries or data objects

 ### 2024-09-14
 * blocks, byob: made default values and expansion labels of variadic input slots in custom blocks translatable